kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 ###### Does enabling the feature change any default behavior?

-Yes.
-In v1.38, `WindowsCPUAndMemoryAffinity` will be beta and enabled by default.
+No. In v1.38, `WindowsCPUAndMemoryAffinity` will be beta and enabled by default.
 The default CPU and Memory Manager policies remain `None`, so the gate alone does not change workload behavior.
 CPU or memory affinity is applied only when an administrator configures a supported non-default manager policy.

 See feature details in: